mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

 ### Set up Mattermost Push Notification Service to Send iOS Push Notifications

-- Double click the **Push Notifications Certificate** generated and downloaded while [Setting up Push Notifications for iOS](/contribute/mobile/push-notifications/ios) to add it to your Keychain Access (downloads by default as aps.cer).
+- Double click the **Push Notifications Certificate** which is generated and downloaded while [Setting up Push Notifications for iOS](/contribute/mobile/push-notifications/ios) to add it to your Keychain Access.
+It downloads by default as `aps.cer`.

 - Open **Keychain Access**, select the **login** keychain and **My Certificates** from the side menu.
 ![image](/img/mobile/ios_keychain_select.png)